insin/nwb/docs/Configuration.md

 If [`karma.testContext`](#testcontext-string) is not being used, this controls which files Karma will run tests from.

-This is also used to exclude tests from code coverage, so if you're using [`karma.testContext`](#testcontext-string) and the default patterns wouldn't have picked up your tests, configure this as well to exclude then from code coverage.
+This can also be used to exclude tests from code coverage if you're using [`karma.testContext`](#testcontext-string) - if the default `testFiles` patterns wouldn't have picked up your tests, configure this as well to exclude then from code coverage.

 ##### `plugins`: `Array<Plugin>`